OxCGRT/covid-policy-tracker/README.md

 ### Policy indices

 To help make sense of the data, we have produced four indices that aggregate the data into a single number.
 Each of these indices report a number between 0 to 100 that reflects the level of the governments response along certain dimensions.
-This is a measure of how many of hte relevant indicators a government has acted upon, and to what degree.
+This is a measure of how many of the relevant indicators a government has acted upon, and to what degree.
 The index cannot say whether a government's policy has been implemented effectively.

 - overall government response index (all indicators)
 - containment and health index (all C and H indicators)